fgp/ProVoc/README.md

 The current codebase compiles and runs on mac OS 12.4 Monterey for Intel CPUs.
-The code hasn't been tested on Apple Silicon, but likely compiles and runs their as well.
+The code hasn't been tested on Apple Silicon, but likely compiles and runs there as well.
 Features related to video playback have been disabled, because these were implemented through QTKit which has been removed from recent versions of mac OS by Apple.